wozprzemek/Hotel_App/README.md

 # Frontend - Get Started

+1. Delete the node_modules directory from /src/frontent

+2. Run in /src/frontend:

+`npm install `

+3. Run the project from the /src/frontend directory:

+`npm run serve`

+----------OR-----------

 1. Set up vue with the following commands (use them within the /src/frontend direcotry!!!!):

 `sudo apt install npm`